Jeff-Russ/ror-guides/rails-database.md

 	> art.class
 		=> Course(id: integer, teacher_id: integer, name: string, description: text, created_at: datetime, updated_at: datetime)

 Let's leave `art` unsaved to preform a test.
-Now let's make a bunch more with `create` using the magic of Ruby's `eval` function which takes Ruby code as a raw string and exectutes it.
+Now let's make a bunch more with `create` using the magic of Ruby's `eval` function which takes Ruby code as a raw string and executes it.
 Here we make a method that iterates over an array of strings and each will be set as the value in the `name:` column.
 The method will return a hash of all the course objects we created, with the keys being the symbol form of the strings for `name:`.
 First have a look at the method is a more readable form:

 	def create_courses array
 	  h={}; arr.each do |c|